Dasha Astafieva: Career

-Astafieva filmed a commercial for Maxim and a Russian car manufacturer in 2016, with her NikitA partner Anastasiya Kumeyko.
+Dasha Astafieva filmed a commercial for Maxim and a Russian car manufacturer in 2016, with her NikitA partner Anastasiya Kumeyko.
 The commercial, which involved the two women washing a car topless, was unable to air on Ukrainian television.
-In 2017, Astafieva left NikitA.
+In 2017, Dasha Astafieva left NikitA.
 She releases new music regularly and performs live in Ukraine.

 Personal life

-Astafieva fasts once a week.
+Dasha Astafieva fasts once a week.
 She has studied Muay Thai and theater.

+After February 24, 2022, the celebrity participated in the GIDNA project from Future for Ukraine Charity Foundation.